Sovereign Network Group (4837) - Regulatory Judgement: 28 January 2026

 Board members’ skills, experience and knowledge are aligned with the activities of the organisation, and there is a structured approach to developing and appraising skills to support succession planning.
 We saw evidence of this through board observation, meetings with non-executive directors and the executive team.

-However, there are material financial exposures that must be managed for SNG to remain compliant with its own internal targets.
-SNG continues to increase investment in its existing homes, including building safety works, as well as delivering a large development programme which is partly delivered via joint ventures.
-Whilst SNG therefore has exposures to the housing market, they are not reliant on these surpluses to achieve covenant compliance.
+However, there are material financial exposures that must be managed for SNG to remain compliant with lenders’ covenants and its own internal targets.
+SNG continues to increase investment in its existing homes, including building safety works, as well as delivering a large development programme that is partly delivered through joint ventures and includes a significant sales programme.
+In addition, the strategic decision to dispose of relatively high levels of non-core and poorly performing stock continues to be reflected in the plan.
+SNG therefore has exposures to the housing market and is reliant upon surpluses generated from its sales to achieve covenant compliance.
 SNG also has a material transformation and integration programme to deliver.

 Background to the judgement